karlkyck/OReilly-Architecture-Katas-Winter-2025/README.md

 ## Best Practices

-We will adhere to best practices in AI Architecture Design:
+We will adhere to best practices in AI Architecture Design ensuring we include Guardrails and Evals where appropriate:

 - **Modular Design:**